dpineda6988/VBA-challenge/README.md

 QuarterlyStockAnalyzer was created as an assignment for the University of California, Irvine Data Analytics Bootcamp - June 2024 Cohort under the instruction and guidance of Melissa Engle (Instructor) and Mitchell Stone (TA).
 The practical exercises and coding examples demonstrated through the bootcamp helped inform and inspire the code for this project.

-In addition, the following resources were used for additional reference (sections of code within QuarterlyStockAnalyzer.vbs file noted in parentheses):
+In addition, the following resources were used for further reference (sections of code within QuarterlyStockAnalyzer.vbs file noted in parentheses):
 * [Microsoft Office Library Reference](https://learn.microsoft.com/en-us/office/vba/api/overview/library-reference) - referenced for how to implement Range.NumbersFormat property(Lines 41, 43, 48, 50), Range.AutoFit method(Lines 45 & 54), and Range.Activate method (Line 32)
 * [WallStreetMojo - VBA Last Row | Top 3 Methods](https://www.wallstreetmojo.com/vba-last-row/) - referenced for how to determine the last row of data in an Excel worksheet using VBA code (Line 36)